MetaBorgCube/stratego-sep-comp-benchmark/README.md

-# Benchmarking setup for Stratego's separate compiler
+# Benchmarking setup for Stratego's incremental compiler

 This benchmarking setup is based on Docker so an image with which to benchmark can be easily distributed.